-Yolanda Renee King: MLK’s Granddaughter Says At March For Our Lives ‘I Have A Dream That Enough Is Enough’
+Yolanda Renee King: MLK’s Granddaughter Says At March For Our Lives, ‘I Have A Dream That Enough Is Enough’

-Yolanda Renee King channeled her grandfather’s famous words at the March for Our Lives rally in Washington, D.C., with the 9-year-old descendent of Martin Luther King Jr. saying, “I have a dream that enough is enough.”
+Yolanda Renee King channeled her grandfather’s famous words at the March for Our Lives rally in Washington, D.C., with the 9-year-old descendent of Martin Luther King, Jr. saying, “I have a dream that enough is enough.”

 As USA Today noted, the eldest granddaughter of MLK was one of dozens of young activists taking part in the nationwide rally in favor of stricter gun control, and generated nationwide attention for her powerful words.
 In her speech before the more than 800,000 people in attendance, King echoed a continuation of MLK’s famous speech in the nation’s capital 55 years ago this summer.